alonhrri/TaboolaHomeTest/README.md

 ### guiding principles

-Taboola are looking for code that is:
+Taboola is looking for code that is:
 Working
 Readable
 Tested (please submit unit testing)